JohnAD/RJSON/README.md

   ]
 }
 ```

+*The comma comes before the LINEFEED or indentation.*

 Not shown: adding white space at end of line also not allowed.
 But this is difficult to demonstrate using markdown.